-If the provisions of this policy conflict with statutes of the state or locality in which this policy is issued, the policy provisions will prevail.
+If this policy conflict with statutes of the state or locality in which this policy is issued, the policy provisions will prevail.
 State and local laws and regulations in conflict with federal statutes or regulations do not apply to this policy.